Karmendes/bayer-challenge/README.md

 - Table joins

 ## Code Architecture

+The code architecture was designed to be easy to maintain and modify.
+The modules extractors, factories, and loaders are each components of an ETL process.
+By following some SOLID principles, these classes are decoupled from the etl_layers module.
+This decoupling makes it easier to maintain and modify each ETL, as each part shares a common interface.
+For example, if the data were stored in AWS S3, we could easily create an S3 class within the extractors module and replace the XLSX class with the S3 class quickly and effortlessly.

 Within the **src** folder, you will find the core of the application.
 Here is a brief explanation of each module: